vislyhq/visly-state/website/docs/organisation.md

 ## Namespacing selectors and mutations

-As you may have noticed throughout the examples we tend to place mutations and selectors within exported objects called `mutations` and `selectors`.
-We typically export these object from the module which defines the state.
+As you may have noticed throughout the examples, we tend to place mutations and selectors within exported objects called `mutations` and `selectors`.
+We typically export these objects from the module which defines the state.
 This makes it very obvious to the other developers which operations exist on the state.

 ```tsx
 import { state } from '@visly/state'